He Keeps Talking About His Exes!

 Is it a red flag if he keeps talking about his exes?

-Some men talk about their their exes because they don’t have closure.
+Some men talk about their exes because they don’t have closure.
 They’re still hoping to get back together.
 They’re still in love their exes.
 Those men are not emotionally available for a relationship with you.
-This is a definite red flag, and I would dump that guy and search for a man who has left his exes where they belong – in the past.
+This is a definite red flag, and I would break up with that guy and search for a man who has left his exes where they belong – in the past.

 However, some men just like to talk about their exes, even when they have no intention of reuniting with them.
 I’ve been on dates with divorced men who feel the need to talk about their ex on a first phone call or a first date.
 They don’t want their ex back, but they feel the need to talk about her.
 Sometimes they’re still angry, and want to let you know that they’ve been hurt, cheated on, and stripped of their finances and dignity.

 With men like that, I’d say it’s a yellow flag.
-They still have emotional baggage they need to deal with.
-It can be draining to listen to him spew negativity about an ex for a long period of time.
+They still have some emotional baggage they need to deal with.
+It can be draining to listen to him spew negativity about an ex.
 That makes him a victim, which is a relationship repellant.
 However, this type of guy might be able to curb the complaining if you speak up early on in the relationship.

 I wouldn’t “wait it out”.
 I’d have a conversation, even if it makes you uncomfortable.
 Better to speak your truth than tolerate behavior that makes you feel bad and wait it out.
 You might say something like this: